-(c) At the time of surrender, a law enforcement officer taking possession of any firearm or ammunition owned by the respondent or in the respondent's custody, control, or possession, or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent shall issue a receipt identifying all firearms and the quantity and type of ammunition that have been surrendered, and any permit surrendered, and shall provide a copy of the receipt to the respondent.
-Within seventy-two (72) hours after service of the order, the law enforcement officer serving the order shall file the original receipt with the court and shall ensure that the officer's law enforcement agency retains a copy of the receipt.

-(d) Upon the sworn statement or testimony of any person alleging that the respondent has failed to comply with the surrender of firearms or ammunition as required by an order issued pursuant to § 39-17-1367, the court shall determine whether probable cause exists to believe that the respondent has failed to surrender all firearms or ammunition owned by the respondent or in the respondent's custody, control, or possession.
-If the court finds that probable cause exists, then the court must issue a warrant describing the firearms or ammunition owned or possessed by the respondent are reasonably believed to be found and the seizure of any firearms or ammunition owned or possessed by the respondent discovered pursuant to the search.
+- (c) At the time of surrender, a law enforcement officer taking possession of any firearm or ammunition owned by the respondent or in the respondent's custody, control, or possession, or any handgun carry permit issued under § 39-17-1351 or § 39-17-1366, held by the respondent shall issue a receipt identifying all firearms and the quantity and type of ammunition that have been surrendered, and any permit surrendered, and shall provide a copy of the receipt to the respondent.
+Within seventy-two (72) hours after service of the order, the law enforcement officer serving the order shall file the original receipt with the court and shall ensure that the officer's law enforcement agency retains a copy of the receipt. - (d) Upon the sworn statement or testimony of any person alleging that the respondent has failed to comply with the surrender of firearms or ammunition as required by an order issued pursuant to § 39-17-1367, the court shall determine whether probable cause exists to believe that the respondent has failed to surrender all firearms or ammunition owned by the respondent or in the respondent's custody, control, or possession.
+If the court finds that probable cause exists, then the court must issue a warrant describing the firearms or ammunition owned or possessed by the respondent and authorizing a search of the locations where the firearms or ammunition owned or possessed by the respondent are reasonably believed to be found and the seizure of any firearms or ammunition owned or possessed by the respondent discovered pursuant to the search.

-(e) If a person other than the respondent claims title to any firearms or ammunition surrendered pursuant to this section and the person is determined by the law enforcement agency to be the lawful owner of the firearm or ammunition, then the firearm or ammunition must be returned to the person, if:

-(1) The lawful owner agrees to store the firearm or ammunition in a manner such that the respondent does not have access to or control of the firearm or ammunition; and

-(2) The firearm or ammunition is not otherwise unlawfully possessed by the owner.

-(f) Upon the issuance of a risk protection order, the court shall order a new hearing date and require the respondent to appear no later than three (3) business days after the issuance of the order.
+- (e) If a person other than the respondent claims title to any firearms or ammunition surrendered pursuant to this section and the person is determined by the law enforcement agency to be the lawful owner of the firearm or ammunition, then the firearm or ammunition must be returned to the person, if: - (1) The lawful owner agrees to store the firearm or ammunition in a manner such that the respondent does not have access to or control of the firearm or ammunition; and - (2) The firearm or ammunition is not otherwise unlawfully possessed by the owner. - (f) Upon the issuance of a temporary mental health order of protection, the court shall order a new hearing date and require the respondent to appear no later than three (3) business days after the issuance of the order.
 At the hearing, the court shall require proof that the respondent has surrendered any firearms or ammunition owned by the respondent or in the respondent's custody, control, or possession.
-The court may cancel the hearing upon a satisfactory showing that the respondent is in compliance with the order.

-(g) All law enforcement agencies must develop policies and procedures regarding the acceptance, storage, and return of firearms, ammunition, or licenses required to be surrendered under this section.
+The court may cancel the hearing upon a satisfactory showing that the respondent is in compliance with the order. - (g) All law enforcement agencies must develop policies and procedures regarding the acceptance, storage, and return of firearms, ammunition, or licenses required to be surrendered under this section.